 Skip to content

-IDA Pro Plugin Repository Architecture
+IDA Plugin Repository Architecture

-plugins.hex-rays.com is a web interface to the collection of available IDA Pro plugins (the "plugin repository").
-The plugin repository publishes a JSON document within https://github.com/HexRaysSA/plugin-repository.
+2. JSON Index - The new plugin repository publishes a JSON document within github.com/HexRaysSA/plugin-repository.
 This file is the index of all available plugins, their versions and metadata, and download URLs.
-GitHub Actions runs regularly to upate the JSON document with plugins discovered across GitHub.
-The raw index data is available here: https://raw.githubusercontent.com/HexRaysSA/plugin-repository/refs/heads/v1/plugin-repository.json

 The plugin repository's GitHub Action watches for GitHub repositories that contain an ida-plugin.json file.
 For each repo, it will watch for releases.
 When it sees a release, it will inspect the release archives for either source archives (pure-Python) or binary archives (containing .so/.dll/.dylib plugins).
 In either case, it'll expect to find an ida-plugin.json file in the archive describing the plugin.
-The service will index all the found archives and their metadata, and expose this to HCLI (and/or other plugin managers, like a GUI version within IDA).
+The service will index all the found archives and their metadata, and expose this to HCLI (and/or other plugin managers, like a planned GUI version within IDA).

-HCLI IDA Pro Plugin Manager
+IDA Plugin Manager

 HCLI uses the plugin repository JSON file to list/search for plugins and retrieve the download URL.
 After various validation steps, HCLI then extracts the archive subdirectory containing ida-plugin.json into $IDAUSR/plugins/, and the plugin is installed.
 If there are Python dependencies declared within the metadata file, then these are installed via pip first.
 There are obvious upgrade and uninstallation routines, too.